aimagician/bitpaymagic/README.md

 php artisan bitpaymagic:setup
 ```

-This step is needed to run just once, if error is being shown, please revoke and update pairing code, and try again.
+This step is needed to run just once, if error is being shown, please revoke and update pairing code, and try again,
+or follow this tutorial and do everything manually.